auth-global/self-documenting-cryptography/README.md

 Cryptoacoustics is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes so that our tags are easily decoded and understood by observers, and that maximize the advantage to run-time efficiency of being either forthright or insecurely obfuscated.
 This medium hopefully serves as a bulwark against obfuscation because it is _intolerant to noise_.

 Conveying a message requires the use of a transmission medium.
 In our scenario, cryptographic state changes serve as a virtual transmission medium.
 This medium is purely mathematical and has no physical basis.
-It arises in the context of past communications that occurred via physical transmission media.
+Rather, algorithmic chokepoints ride upon the context of past communications that occurred via physical transmission media.
 In the case of the G3P, this context is that somebody hashed a password, and then somebody else stole that hash.

-This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this process.
+This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's _plausible deniability_ baked into this process.

 Rather, the tag is only readable during the password hashing process.
 Thus, this kind of watermark represents a belief about where a password hash came from, a belief that must be correct before offline attacks on truly genuine hashes can be achieved.